skellis46/slipbox/fields of practice.md

 _thoughts & links:_

-- reminded of idea that we are our actions (in [[there is no natural soma]] -- but also in relation to [[there is no natural soma]] and the body's disinterest in the boundaries between body and non-body. note also here [[a border is not a boundary]] -- that is, Ingold is talking about a border here -- a place of immense life and possibility, not a boundary.
+- reminded of idea that we are our actions (in [[there is no natural soma]] -- but also in relation to [[there is no natural soma]] and the body's disinterest in the boundaries between body and non-body.
+- note also here [[a border is not a boundary]] -- that is, Ingold is talking about a border here -- a place of immense life and possibility, not a boundary.
 Note how he uses the word "boundary".

-- #unfinished

 ---